 A bottle gets a second life as a museum-worthy terrarium as well as a home for an environmental science project.
 Be sure to add the activated charcoal and moss for plastic bottle terrariums that flourish.

 Your classroom studies of plant life, photosynthesis, and water conservation will get a boost with this hands-on crafting of a self-watering planter.
 The base?
-A good ol’ large plastic bottle, as shown in this video by Recycle Rally.
+A good ol’ large plastic bottle.

 Upcycled water bottle flowers are an easy craft that can be sourced directly from your recycling bin, with the help of some paint.